CoderDojoTC/micropython/docs/displays/graph/19-wiring-harness.md

 ![](../../img/harness-2.jpg)

-At the other end of the cable we need to make a small change in the order of the cable.
+At the other end of the cable, we need to make a small change in the order of the cable.
 Here are the changes:

 1. We separate the red wire from the rest of the group and connect the red to the 3.3V regulated output of the Raspberry Pi Pico.
 2. We move the back GND wire two be in between the blue and purple CS and DC wires.
 This allows the row of all the wires to be connected in a single block of wires.